Tiendil/tiendil-org-content/content/posts/2024-04-10-procedural-headlines-for-news-without-text-generation/en.md

 From the [player preference survey]{post:making-a-fictional-universe-quantity-survey-processing}, I gradually moved on to working on a game prototype.

-The game will be about a news agency, where you are the chief editor, and your task is to manipulate public opinion by investigating events and choosing a [connotation](https://en.wikipedia.org/wiki/Connotation) of news: where to draw the public's attention, what to hide, in what tone to present topics, etc.
+The game will be about a news agency.
+You will be the chief editor, and your task is to manipulate public opinion by investigating events and choosing a [connotation](https://en.wikipedia.org/wiki/Connotation) of news: where to draw the public's attention, what to hide, in what tone to present themes, etc.

 Therefore, the whole game will be around the text of news.